 Is there a relationship between fish oil intake and physical performance?

-No, omega-3 fish oil is not on any doping drug list and doesn’t give athletes unfair advantages.
-Fish oil only restores the muscular and skeletal systems to where they should be.
+No, omega-3 fish oil is not on any doping drug list.
+But fish oil does help to restore the muscular and skeletal systems after exertion.

-Furthermore, omega-3 fish oil helps improve recovery time by reducing soreness and stiffness after a workout.
-Because omega-3 fish oil helps reduce inflammation, it combats the muscle fatigue that might prevent you from getting back to the gym for another two or three days.
+Specifically, omega-3 fish oil helps improve recovery time by reducing soreness and stiffness post workout.
+Because omega-3 fish oil helps to reduce muscle and joint inflammation, it combats the fatigue that might prevent you from getting back to the gym for another two or three days.
 When you are able to exercise more consistently, you have a better possibility of building more muscle or at least retaining existing muscle mass.*

 When we started giving Wellpride® fish oil to thoroughbred horses ten years ago, horse trainers told us their horses had better endurance and recovered much faster after racing.
-Additionally, the horses were less sore, had more vigor and better focus.
+Additionally, the horses were less sore, had more vigor and were able to focus better.

 The horse trainers’ findings mirror the results omega-3 researchers have found in the lab.